jenkinsci/azure-vm-agents-plugin/README.md

 Supports creating

-a) Windows slave on Azure Cloud using SSH and JNLP
+1. Windows slave on Azure Cloud using SSH and JNLP
-   - For windows images to launch via SSH, the image needs to be preconfigured with ssh.
+  * For windows images to launch via SSH, the image needs to be preconfigured with ssh.
-   For preparing custom windows image, refer to instructions @ http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-capture-image-windows-server/
+   For preparing custom windows image, refer to [Azure documentation](http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-capture-image-windows-server/)

-b) Linux slaves on Azure Cloud using SSH
+2. Linux slaves on Azure Cloud using SSH
-   For preparing custom linux image, refer to instructions @ http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-capture-image/
+  * For preparing custom linux image, refer to [Azure documentation]( http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-capture-image/)